AaronSosaRamos/LLM_Projects/README.md

 ### 49. Quantized Llama 3 with Gradio UI.ipynb
 Develop a quantized Llama 3 model with a Gradio UI, showcasing efficient model deployment and interaction.

+### 62. Quantized_Llama_3_1_with_Gradio_UI.ipynb
+Develop a quantized Llama 3.1 model with a Gradio UI, showcasing efficient model deployment and interaction.

 ## Agent and Integration Projects

 ### 23. PAL_chain_with_LangChain.ipynb